lunarashley777/DOOM-FX/README.md

 in AmigaShell:
 Change to the source code drive by typing ``rl:``
 Setup paths: ``execute setuppaths`` (this only needs to be done once per session, if you restart WinUAE, you will have to run this again)
-Build the ROM: ``execute dobuild``
+Build the ROM: ``smake rl``

-In the REALITY directory, there should be a .sfc ROM file if everything worked successfully.
+In the REALITY/COMPBI directory, there should be a .sfc ROM file present if everything worked successfully.